EU budget vote: Conservative rebels urge spending cut

 The BBC's parliamentary correspondent Mark D'Arcy said government whips in charge of party management are taking no chances with ministers cancelling engagements to be present for the vote and MPs previously given permission to be absent recalled.

-Senior Conservatives have accused Labour of opportunism, arguing that their party's MEPs supported an increase in last year's budget and the last Labour government gave up part of the UK's rebate on its EU contributions without getting anything in return.'Not straightforward'
+Senior Conservatives have accused Labour of opportunism, arguing that their party's MEPs supported an increase in last year's budget and the last Labour government gave up part of the UK's rebate on its EU contributions without getting anything in return.

 Downing Street said getting the agreement of all 27 member states to the final budget would be "challenging".